 There was bad news from yet another agent, Barbara Levy, who thought that although the novel was "quite original" there was not enough spark in it to interest her.
 "In the end, I'm afraid we just weren't quite enthusiastic enough to be able to offer to take things further," she replied.

 Another highly-regarded and prize-winning novel submitted to the same set of publishers and agents suffered a similar fate.
 Stanley Middleton's Holiday, which shared the 1974 Booker Prize with Nadine Gordimer's The Conservationist, was also rejected almost by everyone — including Bloomsbury and Time Warner — on grounds that it was not their sort of book.
 Only one literary agent showed some interest and wanted to see more chapters before making up her mind.
+Both In a Free State and Holiday were widely acclaimed when first published in the 1970s, and the former still remains among Sir Vidia's more important works.

 So, what's going on?
 Surely, there is something wrong somewhere when the country's best literary minds — those who decide what others should read — appear to be so completely devoid of critical insight.
 Even after allowing for the fact that the novels in question were published in a different era and that literary tastes have changed dramatically since then the episode tells us something about how publishing decisions are made these days with attention focussed solely on marketing.
 And not so much on marketing the book as on marketing the author.